Child centred learning… the Quintilian way

 Marcus Fabius Quintilianus, the Roman educator, believed the aim of education was to meet the individual needs of students.

 At the Quintilian School, in the spirit of its namesake, differences in children’s learning styles are accepted and nurtured in a non-competitive learning environment.
 Competing only against themselves to be their individual best.
-In every student, passionate teachers and staff work hard to foster curiosity and love of learning.
+In every student, passionate teachers and staff work hard to foster curiosity and a love of learning.

 “If children love coming to school, a love of learning is easily nurtured”, says Principal Neil.

-Being an independent school, the Quintilian School is better able to fulfill its philosophy of child centred learning.
+Being an independent school, the Quintilian School is better able to fulfill its philosophy of child-centred learning.
 Why does this make a difference?